fuseprods/FuseOne/3D model/README.md

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-This printer is being designed with Creo 2.0, but I will work in a .scad version of the pieces to give you the chance to customize and improve the project.
+This printer is being designed with Creo 2.0, but I will work in a .scad version of the pieces to give you the possibility to customize and improve the project.

 I will upload .STL files as soon as I try the models.